dm9gp/Colpitts-PCB/README.md

 THE CIRCUIT:

 The oscillation frequency is given by L1 and C1+C2 that make up the tank circuit.
-C3 and C4 allow to add more capacitance to C2 because the compenents have tolerance and the resulting capacity may fall short of the calcaluted value.
+C3 and C4 allow to add more capacitance to be added to C2 because the compenents have tolerance and the resulting capacity may fall short of the calcaluted value.
 A best practice is to have the values of C1 and in C2 in ratio of 1:10 up to 3:10.
 C6 is the decoupling capacitor, after C6 the sine wave oscillates above and below the 0V value, C6 filters the DC out, we have our signal.